 Some people believe that filing for bankruptcy will kill their credit score‚ but what most don’t realize is that if they are behind on house payments‚ have thousands or tens of thousands of dollars in credit card debt and aren’t making payments‚ their credit scores are likely already in trouble.

-If you need to speak with a bankruptcy attorney in Los Angeles‚ Encino or Glendale‚ contact Nader‚ Naraghi & Woodcock at (800) 568-0707 for a free consultation.
+If you need to speak with a bankruptcy attorney in Woodland Hills‚ Encino or Glendale‚ contact Nader‚ Naraghi & Woodcock at (800) 568-0707 for a free consultation.